caranha/Design-and-Analysis-of-Experiments/TSUKUBA/Schedule.md

 Room 3BXXXX, Fridays, 15:15 to 16:00

 # Outline of regular classes

-- 04/14: What is science (Ch1)
+- 04/13: What is science (Ch1)
-- 04/21: The role of Experimentation (Ch2)
+- 04/20: **NO CLASS**
-- 04/28: Basic Statistics (Ch3 and Ch4)
+- 04/27: The role of Experimentation (Ch2)
-- 05/05: **Golden Week** No class
+- 05/04: **Golden Week** No class
-- 05/12: Statistical Inference (Ch5)
+- 05/11: Basic Statistics (Ch3 and Ch4)
-- 05/19: Comparisons (Ch6 and Ch7)
+- 05/18: Statistical Inference (Ch5)
-- 05/26: Non Standard situations (Ch8 and Ch9)
+- 05/25: Comparisons (Ch6 and Ch7)
-- 06/02: Review and Reinforcement of previous classes
+- 06/01: Non Standard situations (Ch8 and Ch9)
-- 06/09: ANOVA and multiple comparisons (Ch10)
+- 06/08: ANOVA and multiple comparisons (Ch10)
-- 06/16: Choosing Experiments (Ch11 and Ch12)
+- 06/15: Choosing Experiments (Ch11 and Ch12)
-- 06/23: Final Review/Substitution Class
+- 06/22: Review and Reinforcement of previous classes
-- 06/30: **Final Presentation**
+- 06/29: **Final Presentation**

 ## Substitution Class

-In the case that any of the classes are cancelled for some unknown reason (teacher being sick, Godzilla attacking Tsukuba), 06/23 will be used as a replacement class.
+In the case that any of the classes are cancelled for some unknown reason (teacher being sick, Godzilla attacking Tsukuba), 06/22 will be used as a replacement class.
 Otherwise, 06/23 will be used as a final review class where the students can ask questions about the course contents and get help with their final presentations/reports